On the net reproduction rate of continuous structured populations with distributed states at birth: Results for special types of kernels

-Next we return to the case when the integral operator is irreducible, since in this case as we have shown earlier, the spectrum only contains the spectral radius $r(\mathcal{L}_P)$.
+Next we return to the case when the integral operator is irreducible, since in this case as we have shown earlier, the spectral radius $r(\mathcal{L}_P)$ is the only eigenvalue with a positive eigenvector.
 Recall from \cite{Sch} that the integral operator $\mathcal{L}_P$ is irreducible if and only if for every $S\subset [0,1]$ (where $S$ has positive Lebesgue measure) we have

-It is relatively simple to obtain the following result. \begin{proposition} If the kernel $K$ satisfies \eqref{irredcond} for every $P\in [0,\infty)$ then
+Note that, for example $\beta>0$ implies \eqref{irredcond}.
+We denote by $\mathcal{L}^*_P$ the adjoint of $\mathcal{L}_P$.
+For an irreducible integral operator we obtain the following result. \begin{proposition} If the kernel $K$ satisfies \eqref{irredcond} for every $P\in [0,\infty)$ then

-\end{proposition} {\bf Proof.} Since $\mathcal{L}_P$ is irreducible, let $f\in L^1(0,1)$ denote the strictly positive eigenvector corresponding to the spectral radius $r(\mathcal{L}_P)$.
+\end{proposition} {\bf Proof.} Since $\mathcal{L}_P$ is irreducible, let $f\in\mathcal{X}_+$ denote the strictly positive eigenvector corresponding to the spectral radius $r(\mathcal{L}_P)$.
 We have

 Integration of \eqref{mineq1} and Fubini's Theorem yields:

 From \eqref{mineq2} we immediately obtain \eqref{minmax1} noting that the kernel $K$ is positive.